 8. Appreciate their Attention

-At the very end, thank all attendees for their presence, for their feedback and participation in the interactive activities that you asked them to participate.
+At the very end, thank all attendees for their presence, for their feedback, and participation in the interactive activities that you asked them to participate in.

 Tell them that you have had a good time and that you hope they had a good time too and, that you are available for questions.
 If the time is short, then share with them your contacts for further clarification.